IT7810-HSC-B Patch Management

 Purpose

-To provide an ongoing and consistent system and application update program that supports regular security updates and patches to operating systems, firmware, productivity applications, and utilities.
-Updates are critical to maintaining a secure operational environment.
 This standard is also designed to meet compliance requirements for data regulated by federal or state law.
 This includes, but is not limited to, security requirements and safeguards for the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or Gramm-Leach-Bliley Act (GLBA).

 Scope

-This Standard applies to all UTHSC IT Resources including, but not limited to, operating systems, applications, endpoints, and servers connected to the UTHSC network.
+This Standard applies to all UTHSC IT Resources, including, but not limited to, operating systems, applications, endpoints, and servers connected to the UTHSC network.

 Definitions